Robert Galloway, physiotherapy and applied kinesiologist in London:

-Susana is registered as a physiotherapist with most major health insurances but not BUPA and AXA/PPP who in 2016/7 are reducing benefits per treatment and not allowing their members to top up.
+Susana is registered as a physiotherapist with all major health insurances but not BUPA and AXA/PPP who in 2016/7 reduced their benefits per treatment and not allowing their members to top up.
 This will not make it viable for most clinics in Central London to work with them.
-We are therefore restricting our BUPA treatments to one osteopath, Tracy Davies and one physiotherapist, Robert Galloway until further notice.
-AXA/PPP have reduced their benefit to a level that makes it impossible for us to work with them.

 “I would say my approach starts with listening, whether it is verbal or non-verbal, the body itself gives a lot of information.